shravanc/take_home_test/README.md

+# 1. Technical Problem
-# Filter Customer by Distance
+## Filter Customer by Distance

 ## Working:
 - Reads the input file cutomer.txt provided in the spec.